ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.4-variables/README.md

 ```
 <!-- {% endraw %} -->

-Variables and their values can be defined in various places: the inventory, additional files, on the command line, etc.

 The recommended practice to provide variables in the inventory is to define them in files located in two directories named `host_vars` and `group_vars`:

   - To define variables for a group "servers", a YAML file named `group_vars/servers.yml` with the variable definitions is created.